Eltaf-azizi/Online-Game-With-Python/README.md

      git clone <your-repo-link>
     cd <project-folder>

-Install dependencies: Ensure you have Python and pip installed, then install Pygame:
+### 2. Install dependencies: Ensure you have Python and pip installed, then install Pygame:

-bash
-Copy code
     pip install pygame
     Run the game server:

-bash
-Copy code
+### 3. run the game server
     python server.py

-Start the game client: In a new terminal, run:
+### 4. Start the game client: In a new terminal, run:

-bash
-Copy code
     python client.py

 ## Online Chat Application
 ### Overview